My Career So Far

 Senior Data Scientist & Design Lead, 2018 - 2024

-I am grateful to have begun my data science career at IDEO because of the foundational training it has provided.
-Here, I have learned never to fully trust the data; always talk to people to get the full story.
-I’ve learned that since all problems of prediction boil down to problems of trust, the best solution is usually for your design to communicate humility.
-Fundamentally, I’ve learned that people problems can only be solved by people solutions.
-While I’m always eager to code, I’m so grateful to work with people who will back up the data scientist in the room when he says that an algorithm just isn’t the right solution here.
+I am grateful to have begun my data science career at IDEO because of the foundational training it provided.
+There, I learned never to fully trust the data; always talk to people to get the full story.
+I learned that since all problems of prediction boil down to problems of trust, the best solution is usually for your design to communicate humility.
+Fundamentally, I learned that people problems can only be solved by people solutions.
+While I’m always eager to code, I’m so grateful to have worked for so long with people who will back up the data scientist in the room when he says that an algorithm just isn’t the right solution right now.

 The aftermath of a particularly fun brainstorm

-My work here has always centered on learning and teaching.
-The variety of the work means that each project gifts a new algorithm for me to first learn and then teach my fellow designers so that, together, we can best use it.
-And while they span industries, IDEO projects are fundamentally about helping clients understand the systems in which they operate and then helping them affect change within those systems.
+My work at IDEO always centered on learning and teaching.
+The variety of the work meant that each project gifted a new algorithm for me to first learn and then teach my colleagues so that, together, we could best use it.
+And while they spanned industries, IDEO projects were fundamentally about helping clients understand the systems in which they operate and then helping them affect change within those systems.

-In my efforts to make this learning interactive, I’ve made a name for myself as the go-to guy for storytelling through simulations.
+In my efforts to make this learning interactive, I made a name for myself as the go-to guy for storytelling through simulations.
 I have always been someone who learns best through doing, so I try to set up the same flow for others.
-All of my projects aspired to let clients play with inputs and see for themselves their effect on the outputs.
+All my projects aspired to let clients play with the inputs to see for themselves their effect on the outputs.
 Below are some of my favorites of these projects.

 Verena Solutions